Probiotic supplements are blends of millions of different microorganisms that benefit your digestive system and immunity.

 What are the possible side effects of probiotic supplements?

 If you’re just starting out, start with a smaller dosage and slowly increase depending on the suggested instructions on the label.

 If you are taking any other medications, it is best that you check with your doctor before taking a new supplement.

 How to take probiotic supplements?

 It is recommended that you take a probiotic supplement at bedtime or in the morning, as these are times when the digestive system is less active which keeps the pH low.

 The less acidic your stomach is, the better your probiotics will survive.
-Stay away from high acidic food and drinks before taking probiotics.
+Stay away from high acidic food and drinks before taking probiotics (this includes energy drinks).

-Try to get a probiotic supplement that has a few different strains, aim for 10-20 different strains, so they can all work together and be the most effective.
+Try to get a probiotic supplement that has a few different strains, preferably at least 10-20 different strains, so they can all work together and be the most effective.